 A short CV (up to 3 pages) of the main Organizer should accompany the application submitted to the FEBS Advanced Courses Committee.
 The Committee appraises the scientific excellence and teaching experience of applicants, as well as their previous involvement in organizing international meetings and workshops.
 If the main organizer has participated in the FEBS Advanced Courses Programme, confirmation of timeliness of reporting of these events should be included.
-It is not a requirement that the main Organizer is a member of a FEBS Constituent Society; however, liaison with the FEBS society in the country where the course takes place is recommended.
+The main Organizer must be a member of a FEBS Constituent Society.
+In addition, liaison with the FEBS society in the country where the course takes place is also recommended.